aws-samples/shopfloor-connectivity/docs/README.md

 #  Service Health Probes

-In order to check the state of a SFC process (sfc-main service and protocol adapters, target adapters and metric writer, running as a service on the local or a remote server) each of these can be configured to have a health probe endpoint.
+In order to check the state of an SFC process (sfc-main service and protocol adapters, target adapters and metric writer, running as a service on the local or a remote server) each of these can be configured to have a health probe endpoint.
 This endpoint can be polled by the platform used to control the service instances (e.g., Docker Compose, Kubernetes).
 Servers will respond with a configurable response (default is "OK") if the service is in non-faulty state, which is determined by the logic of that service implementation.

 The health probe endpoints of the adapter, target and metric services, become active after they have been initialized by the initialization call made by the sfc-main process, as the request for that call contains the required information to start the health probe.